ryanlanciaux/ryanlanciaux.github.com/source/legacy/_posts/2008-02-26-very-quick-and-simple-dependency-injection-with-structuremap.md

 layout: post
 title: Very Quick and Simple Dependency Injection with StructureMap
 date: 2008-02-26 22:51
-comments: true
+comments: false
 categories: [C#, IoC, StructureMap]
 ---
 <p>
 There are a lot of resources on the web about <a href="http://www.martinfowler.com/articles/injection.html" target="_blank">dependency injection</a> and using <a href="http://structuremap.sourceforge.net/Default.htm" target="_blank">StructureMap</a>, however, I wanted to write something that was an extremely simple example.
 This is basically the tip of the iceberg but hopefully it will help someone.&nbsp;
 </p>
 <table border="0">
 	<tbody>
 		<tr>
 			<td valign="top">
 			We want to make our application very loosely coupled -- to achieve this &#39;<a href="http://en.wikipedia.org/wiki/Loose_coupling" target="_blank">loose coupling</a>&#39; we&#39;re going to have several projects in the solution.
 What this means if we need to change any part of this application later on (we wouldn&#39;t want to in this case since its a demo and all), we could do so without impacting everything else.
 Anyways, we&#39;re going to create three class libraries and a WinForms application.
 			</td>
 			<td><img src="/ryanlanciaux.com/image.axd?picture=SolutionExplorer.gif" alt="" /> <br />
 			</td>